IBM/video-streaming-developer-docs/README.md

 ### Tips

+### WIP

+To mark your PR as work in progress (eg.: you wrote documentation to a feature which is not released yet) write WIP inside the PR's title.
+In this case merge is prevented by the WIP check.
+If the PR is ready to be merged (eg.: the documented feature is released) you could remove WIP from the title.

-To add MDX support for your editor:
+#### To add MDX support for your editor:

 - PHPStorm IDE: https://youtrack.jetbrains.com/issue/WEB-32599#focus=streamItem-27-3699900.0-0
 - VS Code: https://github.com/silvenon/vscode-mdx